Skip to main content

 Purpose of the PCCP Impact Assessment

-The Impact assessment entails documenting the evaluation of benefits and risks associated with implementing a PCCP for an ML-DSF, along with strategies to mitigate those risks.
+The Impact Assessment entails documenting the evaluation of benefits and risks associated with implementing a PCCP for an ML-DSF, along with strategies to mitigate those risks.
 The manufacturer conducts this assessment within the existing quality system (design control) framework.

 The Impact Assessment, included in the marketing submission, is structured to: